caelanhadley/sophie-gpt/README.md

 # SOPHIE

-Sophie is a chatbot that you can speak with and she will speak back using several APIs and some custom prompting to GPT.
-It is also possible for this chatbot to speak with varying tones and emotions.
+Sophie is a chatbot that you can speak with and she will speak back using several APIs.
+Through some custom prompting it is also possible for this chatbot to speak with varying tones and emotions.

 ## How to run